codermillat/WebScrape/README.md

 2. Go to `chrome://extensions/`
 3. Click reload button for the extension
 4. Test changes on target websites
+5. Configure API keys in Options if you plan to use AI features

 ### Python Integration
 Not applicable in this repository.
 Previous references to Python helper scripts have been removed for accuracy.